 Category Life (in years)

-Plant and equipment (wind power projects) 30
+Plant and equipment (solar power projects) 35

+Office equipment 5

 Furniture and fixture 10

-Computer servers 3

-Office equipment 5

-^{} Based on an external technical assessment, the management believes that the useful lives as given above and residual value of 0%-5%, best represents the period over which management expects to use its assets and its residual value.
+\ Based on an external technical assessment, the management believes that the useful lives as given above and residual value of 0%-5%, best represents the period over which management expects to use its assets and its residual value.
 The useful life of plant and equipment is different from the useful life as prescribed under Part C of Schedule II of Companies Act, 2013.